pingyhq/pingy-cli/packages/baby-tolk/README.md

 npm install node-sass babel
 ```

 Now you are ready to start reading files from the file system.
 Baby Tolk automatically loads the transpilers it has access to in the scope it is run in.
+By convention Baby Tolk won't compile any files if the filename begins with an underscore `_` character.

 ```javascript
 var babyTolk = require('baby-tolk');